card-io/card.io-iOS-source/README.md

     pip install -r pip_requirements.txt
 ```

 We use [baler](https://github.com/paypal/baler) (included in `pip_requirements.txt`) to encode assets (strings and images) within our library.
 Create a `.baler_env` file in the top project directory, and set the $PATH environment variable to include where you installed baler.
-Example:
+Examples:

 ```
+    # Create a .baler_env, specifying the correct path for an installation using virtualenv
+    echo 'export PATH=$PATH:~/.virtualenvs/cardio/bin' > .baler_env

+    # - OR -

-    # Create a .baler_env
+    # Create a .baler_env, specifying the correct path if not using virtualenv
     echo 'export PATH=$PATH:'`dirname \`which bale\`` > .baler_env
 ```